yext/answers-search-ui/README.md

   clearText: 'Clear',                       // optional, used for labeling the clear button, also provided to the template
   submitIcon: 'path/to/icon',               // optional, an icon for the submit button
   promptHeader: 'Header',                   // optioanl, the query text to show as the first item for auto complete
-  placeholderText: 'Start typing...'        // optional, no default
+  placeholderText: 'Start typing...',       // optional, no default
   autoFocus: true,                          // optional, defaults to false
   autoCompleteOnLoad: false,                // optional, when auto focus on load, optionally open the autocomplete
   searchCooldown: 2000,                     // optional, defaults to 300ms (0.3 seconds)